mirari/vue-fullscreen/README.md

 **Caution:** Because of the browser security function, you can only call these methods by a user gesture(`click` or `keypress`).

 **Caution:** Since the prop watcher can not be a sync action now, the browser will intercept the subsequent operation of the callback.
-I recommend you to call the method directly by `refs` instead of changing the prop.
+I recommend you to call the method directly by `refs` instead of changing the prop like the old version.

 ## Use as plugin
 In your vue component, You can use `this.$fullscreen` to get the instance.